AugurProject/augur-walkthrough/disputing.md

 ## Resolved

-- [ ] When a market goes through a dispute window with no disputes, it should be moved to Reporting: Resolved.
+- [ ] Verify non-disputed finalized markets move to Reporting: Resolved.
-- [ ] When a market goes through a dispute window with only unsuccessful disputes, it should be moved to Reporting: Resolved.
+- [ ] Verify unsuccessful disputed finalized markets move to Reporting: Resolved.
+- [ ] Verify successfully disputed finalized markets move to Reporting: Resolved.
 - [ ] The Winning outcome should be listed on the Reporting: Resolved market card.

 ## Notes